"Mor" Obituaries

 Naples, N. Y. - Died, an aged saint, Mrs. Clarissa Morgan, widow

-of the late Rev. John Morgan, so many years a resident pastor here and
+late Rev. John Morgan, so many years a resident pastor here and

 mother of John C. Morgan and Mrs. Henriette Chesebro of this village,